jopecl/priority-queueing-simulator-cost/README.md

 ## How to build and run

-**Not executed here.** This repository was assembled on Windows; the COST translator `src/COST/cxx` is a 32-bit Linux ELF binary and the project was never compiled during packaging.
-The commands below are copied verbatim from the original `build_local` script and are the ones the project was actually built with on the lab machines.
+**Not executed here.** This repository was assembled on Windows; the COST translator `src/COST/cxx` is a 32-bit Linux ELF binary and the project was not compiled during packaging.

 COST is not plain C++: `QSim.cc` uses `component` / `inport` / `outport` /
 `connect` keywords which a preprocessor (`cxx`) translates into ordinary C++ before